- Briefing Room

 Throughout our Web site, we will let you know whether the information we ask you to provide is voluntary or required.
 By providing personally identifiable information, you are granting us consent to use this personally identifiable information for the primary purpose for which you are providing it.
 Additionally, we will ask for you to grant us consent before using your voluntarily provided information for any secondary purposes, other than those required under the law.

 Our website does not intentionally collect information from children under the age of 13.
 If we choose to collect personal information from children, we will comply with the Children's Online Privacy Protection Act (COPPA).
 To find out more about COPPA, please click on the following link:www.ftc.gov/privacy/privacyinitiatives/childrens.html.

-A "cookie" is a small text file that is stored on your computer and makes it easy for you to move around a Web site without having to continually re-enter your name, password, preferences, etc.
+A "cookie" is a small text file stored on your computer that makes it easy for you to move around a Web site without continually re-entering your name, password, preferences, for example.